tanjagavric/matf-rg-project-2024/PROJECT-DESCRIPTION-TEMPLATE.md

 ### Fundamental:

-[ ] Model with lighting
+[ X ] Model with lighting
-[ ] Two types of lighting with customizable colors and movement through GUI or ACTIONS [ ] {ACTION_X} --- AFTER_M_SECONDS---Triggers---> {EVENT_A} ---> AFTER_N_SECONDS---Triggers---> {EVENT_B}
+[ X ] Two types of lighting with customizable colors and movement through GUI or ACTIONS [ ] {ACTION_X} --- AFTER_M_SECONDS---Triggers---> {EVENT_A} ---> AFTER_N_SECONDS---Triggers---> {EVENT_B}

 ### Group A: